 Your Grades Matter!
 In order to continue to receive financial aid, you must meet the Satisfactory Academic Progress (SAP) requirement.
 Makings SAP means that you are maintaining a 2.0 GPA, you have successfully completed 67% of your coursework, and you will graduate on time.
 If you do not maintain SAP, you may lose your financial aid.
-If you have questions, please contact financial aid at financial aid at financial aid.
-If you
+If you have guestions, please contact financial aid at finaid@imperial.edu.